rapid7/insightconnect-plugins/CONTRIBUTING.md

 Thank you for your interest in improving InsightConnect!
 Please review our [Code of Conduct] before making contributions.

-There are multiple ways to help beyond just writing code:
+There are multiple ways to contribute beyond writing code.
+These include:

 - [Submit bugs and feature requests] with detailed information about your issue or idea.
 - [Help fellow users with open issues] or [help fellow committers test recent pull requests].